-Shakespeare The Tempest motion picture.
+Shakespeare The Tempest motion picture from Miramax.
 Juli Taymor wrote the screen play, produced, and directed this film seen in theaters in 2010.
 Stars Helen Mirren (Prospera), Russell Brand (Trinculo), Reeve Carney (Ferdinand), Tom Conti (Gonzalo), Chris Cooper (Antonio), Alan Cumming (Sebastian), Djimon Hounsou (Caliban), Felicity Jones (Miranda), Alfred Molina (Stephano), David Strathairn (Alonso), and Ben Whishaw (Ariel).
 Music by Elliot Goldenthal; costumes by Sandy Powell; cinematography by Stuart Dryburgh; editing by Françoise Bonnot.
 As is often the case with movie discs, this title includes interesting extras about the making of the film.
 Released 2011, disc has 5.1 Dolby Digital sound.
 Grade: B+

 William Shakespeare and Harry Potter spent a night in a tavern drinking mead.
 They decided to change the Prospero in The Tempest to Prospera.
 To help modern viewers with shrink-wrapped imaginations, they added lots of computer-generated special effects.
 The result is a beautiful film with excellent acting and impressive productions values shot in a striking Hawaiian landscape.
 The sex-change operation isn't as significant as you might think.
 In addition to the changes, about 20% of Shakespeare's text is cut to get rid of obscure passages and tighten up the movie.
 People who don't know the play can probably follow this version quite well and find it entertaining.
 True, the result shows how hard it is even with clever, modern resources to render in high-definition images the power of suggestion of poetry.
 But on the other hand, we have no confirmed intelligence that any viewer (snob or not) has been harmed by this movie.